The Curriculum & Instruction Program

 - Intent to Graduate Forms

-This is a guide for faculty to the advisement process for graduate students admitted to the M.Ed. in Curriculum and Instruction; all of this information may be shared with students.
+This is a guide for faculty on the advisement process for graduate students admitted to the M.Ed. in Curriculum and Instruction Program; all of this information may be shared with students.

 All new C&I students will be notified to meet with the Program Coordinator, Dr. Maureen Neumann.
-At this initial meeting, Dr. Neumann will go over a program of study and lay out a preliminary course plan, along with going over the C&I Program graduation requirements.
+At this initial meeting, Dr. Neumann will go over a program of study, lay out a preliminary course plan, and explain the C&I Program graduation requirements.

 You and your advisee should develop a tentative Plan of Graduate Study.

 - Transfer Credit.
-Graduate College regulations stipulate a limit to the number of previously taken courses that a student can transfer into the M.Ed. to nine credits.
-As the advisor you make the call as to appropriateness of any courses for which transfer credit is requested subject to the transfer credit limits.
+Graduate College regulations stipulate a limit to the number of course credits that a student can transfer into the M.Ed. program to nine (9) credits.
+The advisor makes the call as to appropriateness of any courses that may be requested for transfer.
 All proposed transfer/validation of course requests must be approved by The Graduate College.
-Please do this early on in the advisement process so that you and the advisee can be sure what courses will constitute the approved Plan of Graduate Study.
+Please do this soon after program acceptance so that courses can be approved and placed into the Plan of Graduate Study.

 - Maximum Time for Degree Completion.
 There is a window of time that can elapse between the first and last course taken in a Masters program.
 The completion limit is 5 years.
 Appeals can be made for exceptions.